Huskers break defensive deadlock in final quarter

 Nebraska and Missouri staged their annual defensive battle for three quarters before the Huskers shook loose for a convincing 21-7 win.

 The key play in the drive was a 41-yard run by Joe Orduna.
 Brownson plunged the final yard with 12:54 left in the game.
-Johnny Rodgers put the ice bag on the Tigers with 4:01 left in the game when he returned a Missouri punt 48 yards to score.
+Johnny Rodgers put the ice bag on the Tigers with 4:01 remaining when he returned a Missouri punt 48 yards to score.

 Nebraska took a first-quarter lead by marching 80 yards on its first possession.
 Jeff Kinney took a 12-yard pass from Jerry Tagge for the TD.

-Missouri quickly got back in the game when Lorenzo Brinkley intercepted Jerry Tagge’s pass on the first play of the second quarter and returned it to the NU 1.
+Missouri quickly got back in the game when Lorenzo Brinkley intercepted Jerry Tagge’s pass on the first play of the second quarter and returned it 21 yards to the Nebraska 1.
 Mike Farmer plunged for the score on the next play.

 Nebraska’s defense was great, holding Missouri to only 87 yards rushing.